wmacnair/psupertime/README.md

 To keep this main package light, we have only included a small example dataset.
 To replicate the figures in the manuscript and provide additional datasets for user experimentation, we have also made a data package, `psupplementary`.
 If you would like to see in more detail what `psupertime` can do, please go [here](https://github.com/wmacnair/psupplementary).

+## Development roadmap

+At the moment, `psupertime` takes a `SingleCellExperiment`/`sce` object as an input, and returns a `psupertime` object.
+I want to make this a bit smoother for users, by integrating the outputs from `psupertime` into the row and column annotations of the `sce`.
+So for example, the gene coefficients would be stored in `rowData`, and the latent time estimates would be stored in `colData`.
+I'll also add some unit tests and submit to `Bioconductor`.

 ## Suggestions

 Please add any issues or requests to the _Issues_ page.
 All feedback enthusiastically received.